nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Viewing a contact's event list: `viewContactEvents`

-Creates a pop-up that displays a list of all events of a calendar belonging to a person in the Addressbook.
+Creates a pop-up that displays a list of all events of a calendar belonging to a person in the address book.

 Format: `viewContactEvents INDEX`